|

 I Am a Teacher.
 What Would I Be Responsible For?

-Your primary responsibility will be to hand out ballots to your class(es) from October 20 to 3 p.m. on October 30, monitor your students as they vote, collect the ballots and personally hand-deliver them to your school's Mock Election Coordinator before 3 p.m. on October 30.
-If your students will vote by a computer in your classroom, you will be responsible for setting that computer up according to instructions in the Voter Instruction Kit issued by School Perceptions.
-If your kit hasn't arrived, click here for instructions on how to retrieve a duplicate copy.
+Your primary responsibility will be to hand out ballots to your class(es) from October 26 to 3 p.m. on October 29, monitor your students as they vote, collect the ballots and personally hand-deliver them to your school's Mock Election Coordinator before 3 p.m. on October 29.
+If your students will vote by a computer in your classroom, you will be responsible for setting that computer up.
+That involves going online to a website address (TO COME), entering an ID code (TO COME), and have students vote on the computer.

-What Do I Have to Do With My Class on October 30?
+What Do I Have to Do With My Class on October 29?

-Your primary responsibility will be to hand out or display ballots to your class(es) on or before October 30 and monitor your students as they vote.
-If you are unable to have your class vote on October 30, ask your school's Mock Election Coordinator for ballots you can use prior to that day.
-We understand that teachers and schools may have other activities planned for October 30 (tests, field trips, etc.)
+Your primary responsibility will be to hand out or display ballots to your class(es) on or before October 29 and monitor your students as they vote.
+If you are unable to have your class vote on October 29, ask your school's Mock Election Coordinator for ballots you can use prior to that day.
+We understand that teachers and schools may have other activities planned for October 29 (tests, field trips, etc.)

 What's This I Hear About Parents Voting in the Mock Election?

 That's right.
 Parents may vote in the Mock Election with their children.
 This option is by invitation of the school and teacher, though, as an effort to illustrate to schoolchildren the importance of voting.
 This doesn't take the place of parents voting in the General Election in November, though.
-All registered voters are strongly urged to go to the polls to vote on November 4.
+All registered voters are strongly urged to go to the polls to vote on November 3.

 What Can Parents Do to Help With the Mock Election?

 Parents are encouraged to help their children as they prepare homework exercises, essays and other projects related to the Mock Election.
-Please see the "Parents" page on this Web site.
+Please see the "Parents" page on this website.
 Working through the school's Parent-Teacher Association.
 For example, parents may be invited to prepare banners and posters for the school to establish school-wide enthusiasm for the Mock Election.
-Also, parents may be invited to come to class with their children on October 20-30 to help with the election.
+Also, parents may be invited to come to class with their children on October 26-29 to help with the election.
 Keep in mind that parents also are eligible to vote in the Mock Election and their votes should be counted and reported along with the votes of students.
 Those are just a couple of ideas.
 Teachers and the school's Mock Election Coordinator may think of other ways parents can assist with the Mock Election (e.g. - help with counting votes, building voting booths for online voting with computers).

 Ballot and Election Preparation